scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 ## Send the NFT

 Lastly, you are now able to send the NFT to anyone.
-To do that you use AvalancheGo's `avm.sendNFT` RPC endpoint.
+To do that you use AvalancheGo&rsquo;s `avm.sendNFT` RPC endpoint.

 ```json
 curl -X POST --data '{